 There must be a transform group for each UDT you develop.
 Note that the system defines a transform group for you when you create a new distinct UDT by default, but you must explicitly define a transform group for all new structured UDTs.

 A UDT must have its transform functionality completely defined to be used as the column type of any table, otherwise an attempt to create or alter a table to include a column having the UDT type aborts and the system returns an error to the requestor.

-- From a particular database UDT to the server form of a particular predefined client data type.
+- From a particular Teradata Database UDT to the server form of a particular predefined client data type.

 A routine that performs this transform is referred to as a fromsql transform routine.

-- From a predefined client data type to a particular UDT in the database.
+- From a predefined client data type to a particular UDT in Teradata Database.